Hassanrkbiz/Upwork-Job-Scorer/README.md

 This Extension Calculates the Score based on client payment status, client spending, hourly or fixed job, job posting time, how many people already Applied, client rating etc..
 To give you a better idea, if you are applying to a right job or not..

 As we all know how important, the upwork connects are to us.
 So our aim is to help new freelancer, find the right job!

-Please Share it with your Upwork Friends

 Found a bug?
 The project is open sourced, feel free to collaborate =)